 These are preliminary reports that have not been peer-reviewed.
 They should not be regarded as conclusive, guide clinical practice/health-related behavior, or be reported in news media as established information.
 For more information, please see our FAQs.

 Chemical Vapor Deposition of Fe-N-C Oxygen Reduction Catalysts with Full Utilization of Dense Fe-N4 Sites

-submitted on 04.09.2020 and posted on 07.09.2020by Li Jiao, Jingkun Li, Lynne Larochelle Richard, Qiang Sun, Thomas Stracensky, Ershuai Liu, Moulay-Tahar Sougrati, Zipeng Zhao, Fan Yang, Sichen Zhong, Hui Xu, Sanjeev Mukerjee, Yu Huang, David A Cullen, Deborah J. Myers, Frederic Jaouen, Qingying Jia
+preprintsubmitted on 04.09.2020, 16:13 and posted on 07.09.2020, 09:50 by Li Jiao, Jingkun Li, Lynne Larochelle Richard, Qiang Sun, Thomas Stracensky, Ershuai Liu, Moulay-Tahar Sougrati, Zipeng Zhao, Fan Yang, Sichen Zhong, Hui Xu, Sanjeev Mukerjee, Yu Huang, David A Cullen, Deborah J. Myers, Frederic Jaouen, Qingying Jia